exakat/php-dictionary/dictionary/anonymous.ini.rst

 There a several structures which have an anonymous version:

-+ functions : there are two types : closures and arrow functions
++ functions: there are two types : closures and arrow functions
-+ method : the magic method __invoke()
++ method: the magic method __invoke()
 + classes
 + constants : basically, it is a literal value
-+ catch : in this case, the exception is caught, but it is not provided in a related variable
++ catch: in this case, the exception is caught, but it is not provided in a related variable

 Some structures are always named: variables, properties, traits, interfaces, enums.